onyx-and-iris/gignore/README.md

-  completion  Generate the autocompletion script for the specified shell create      Create a new .gitignore file help        Help about any command list        List all .gitignore files in the current directory
+  completion  Generate the autocompletion script for the specified shell create      Create a new .gitignore file help        Help about any command list        List all .gitignore files in the root template repository

 Flags:
   -h, --help              help for gignore
-  -l, --loglevel string   Log level (trace, debug, info, warn, error, fatal, panic) (default "info") -r, --root string       Root directory to search for .gitignore files (default "gitignoreio")
+  -l, --loglevel string   Log level (trace, debug, info, warn, error, fatal, panic) (default "warn") -r, --root string       Root directory to search for .gitignore files (default "gitignoreio")

 Use "gignore [command] --help" for more information about a command.